Fixed Rate Vs Tracker Mortgage

 Author: Pete Mugleston

-In the current financial climate, there’s never been a more important time to be clued up on what type of mortgage to take out.
-A fluctuating political and economic landscape can have huge ramifications on the cost of living and on borrowing, caused by the effect on interest rates.
+In the current financial climate, knowing what type of mortgage to take out has never been more important.
+A fluctuating political and economic landscape can have huge ramifications on the cost of living and borrowing caused by the effect on interest rates.

-It’s wise to find out more about the differences between a fixed-rate mortgage and tracker if you’re considering which might be the best for you.
-While it’s always advisable to get professional guidance from an impartial broker, it’s worth doing some research of your own to inform yourself too.
+Learning more about the differences between a fixed-rate mortgage and a tracker is wise if you’re considering the best option.
+While it’s always advisable to get professional guidance from an impartial broker, it’s worth doing some research to inform yourself, too.

-What’s the difference between a fixed-rate and tracker mortgage?
+What’s the difference between a fixed-rate and a tracker mortgage?

 Essentially, the interest you pay on these two products and the features associated with each are what sets them apart.